Quick Start: Aggregate Tables

 - Finish the table with OK

-For more detailed instructions, please see Aggregate Tables.
+For more detailed instructions, please see Aggregate Tables, (in the Tables artcile).

 Understanding Aggregate Tables

 An aggregated table is an aggregated version of another table in your

 project.
 Often, you will not need the transactional level in financial

 or sales reports, but only data grouped by business unit or sales team.

 This makes the aggregated tables feature very useful if you are doing